 Your cancer diagnosis has a profound impact on your entire family.
 There is new information to learn.
 There are treatment decisions to make.
-And if you have children, you’re probably also concerned about how much to tell them about your diagnosis and what you are going through.
+If you have children, you’re probably also concerned about how much to tell them about your diagnosis and what you are going through.

 Here are some tips for communicating with your children:

 Set the tone.
-As important as what you say is how you say it.
 Use a calm, reassuring voice, even if you become sad.
-This will help your children see how you are trying to cope, and will help them do the same.
+This will help your children see how you are trying to cope and will help them do the same.

 Give your children accurate, age-appropriate information about cancer.
 Don’t be afraid to use the word “cancer.”
 Tell or show them where the cancer is on your body.
 Practice your explanation beforehand so you feel more comfortable.
 Remember that if you don’t talk to your kids about cancer, they may invent their own explanations, which can be even more frightening than the facts.